copsTvFan/cops-episode-guide/guide.md

   cleaned up, but still there.
 They are waved down by what they think is a lady, but it's a guy.
 Joe has lipstick on, is holding a wig, wearing a leopard print leotard and has on stockings.
-They ask him what's going on and he says, “There was a damn cop that didn't help him."
+They ask him what's going on and he says, "There was a damn cop that didn't help him."
 What happened to his knee?
 He fell chasing him.
 He was in his truck, a man came over to him and he opened the window.
 He says everything he has in his wallet is gone.
 He wants to secure his semi-truck so the rest doesn't get stolen.
 He's parked next